top of page

 RESOURCES

-to assist you and your loved ones on the journey
+you & your loved ones through the navigation

 The “New Jersey Good Samaritan law” (the “Overdose Prevention Act”) protects people calling for help.
 Help save your friend’s life!